charlielee/boats-animator/README.md

 - **Export Video** - Share your animation by exporting it to a video file or "conforming" the image files for use in video editing software.

 > **Important**
 > This project is currently undergoing a complete rewrite to use React, TypeScript and Electron.
-As a result, the `master` branch is missing many features from the last released version.
+As a result, the `main` branch is missing many features from the last released version.
 Check the [GitHub Project](https://github.com/users/charlielee/projects/1) to keep up on progress.

 ## Downloads